monkeysnotmsp/gitscm-config-win/README.md

 ### Basic instructions for configuration of gitbash (git-scm for Windows).

+Download and install git from https://git-scm.com/downloads

+When installing select use Git and optional Unix tools from the command prompt.

 #### Download the zip file of this repository and extract somewhere convenient.
 ---